 Dangers of Big Semi Trucks

 The fatal crash rate for heavy truck-related crashes is climbing all the time, and is already as high as the passenger vehicle crash rate.
-Manufacturers of heavy trucks do not typically engineer or test their vehicles for crash worthiness safety in the same matter as auto manufacturers.
+Manufacturers of heavy trucks do not typically engineer or test their vehicles for crashworthiness safety in the same matter as noncommercial auto manufacturers.
 As a result, heavy trucks provide very little protection to truck occupants or cars in proximity.
 Unfortunately, this results in anywhere from a 50% to 60 % fatality rate in wrecks involved a truck of this size.
 The dangers of big semi trucks could affect all of us who share the road with them.
 This includes the ever-growing metroplex of San Antonio.
 Our lawyers will stop at nothing to fight for the compensation you deserve.

 It is unlikely that truck manufacturers would change their design processes to improve the crashworthiness of their trucks if they were allowed to carry heavier loads.
 Therefore, the fatal heavy truck statistics would likely go higher if the trucking industry is indeed allowed to increase the allowable weight and size of the cargo they could carry.
 This means that the other drivers sharing the road with the truck are at increased danger for semi truck accidents/18 wheeler accidents.
 Fortunately, our attorneys in San Antonio are here for those drivers, and our lawyers will not rest until we have completed your settlement and constructed a watertight case against the dangers of big semi trucks in your defense.

 Call us today ▪ Se Habla Español ▪ Day or night: 956.779.2301